ranoke/fast_file_search/README.txt

     Might produce wrong result

 How it works:
-    It has std::vector<bool> that stores if the word was encountered.
-Index is a key - in this case the key is hashed string.
+    The algorithm utilizes std::vector<bool> to keep track of whether a word has been encountered.
+The index acts as a key, which in this case is a hashed string.
-    The value True/False represents if it was already found in the file.
-Because of the std::vector<bool> is a template spezialized - so there is big storage optimization(read docs).
-So we use murmur hash that returns uint32_t(max 0xffffffff)
+    The value, True/False, represents whether the word has already been found in the file.
+Since std::vector<bool> is a template specialization, there is significant storage optimization (refer to the documentation for more details).
+    The algorithm employs MurmurHash, which returns a uint32_t (with a maximum value of 0xFFFFFFFF), to hash the strings.
-    In the end we count how many True values the vector of result has - and thats our RESULT of how many unique words we have in our file.
+    In the end, the algorithm counts how many True values are in the vector, and this count represents the number of unique words in the file.

 Required packages:
 1. libmumurhash-dev